scott-shaw/Greed/README.md

 Additional Flags
 - -i ITERATIONS to run the agent ITERATIONS times
-- --no_graphics to run the game without graphics (not for human agent)
+- --no_graphics to run the game without graphics